FRMiner/FRMiner/README.md

 ``allennlp train <config file> -s <serialization path> -f --include-package FRMiner``.

-For example, with `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`, you can get the output folder at `FRMiner/out` and log info showed on the console.
+For example, with `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`, you can get the output folder at `FRMiner/out` and log information showed on the console.

-At the end of running process, the console outputs the final metric result for train and test with json format.